Heart failure: Ultrasound

 An echocardiogram (ultrasound of the heart) is commonly used to support a clinical diagnosis of heart failure.
 This can determine the stroke volume (SV, the amount of blood in the heart that exits the ventricles with each beat), the end-diastolic volume (EDV, the total amount of blood at the end of diastole), and the SV in proportion to the EDV, a value known as the ejection fraction (EF).
 In pediatrics, the shortening fraction is the preferred measure of systolic function.
 Normally, the EF should be between 50 and 70%; in systolic heart failure, it drops below 40%.
 Echocardiography can also identify valvular heart disease and assess the state of the pericardium (the connective tissue sac surrounding the heart).
 Echocardiography may also aid in deciding specific treatments, such as medication, insertion of an implantable cardioverter-defibrillator, or cardiac resynchronization therapy.
 Echocardiography can also help determine if acute myocardial ischemia is the precipitating cause, and may manifest as regional wall motion abnormalities on echo.

 Chest X-ray

 Chest X-rays are frequently used to aid in the diagnosis of CHF.
 In a person who is compensated, this may show cardiomegaly (visible enlargement of the heart), quantified as the cardiothoracic ratio (proportion of the heart size to the chest).
 In left ventricular failure, evidence may exist of vascular redistribution (upper lobe blood diversion or cephalization), Kerley lines, cuffing of the areas around the bronchi, and interstitial edema.
-Ultrasound of the lung may also be able to detect Kerley lines.
+Ultrasound of the lung may also detect Kerley lines.